Sherry-m03/AspireAlly-Mentorship-Matching/README.md

 ## Overview

-The Mentorship Matching Project connects mentors and mentees based on their preferences, skills, and goals.
-This platform facilitates meaningful professional connections, creating opportunities for learning and growth.

-# Mentorship Matching Project

-## Overview

 The Mentorship Matching Project is a platform that connects mentors and mentees based on shared skills, interests, and professional goals.
 The application is built using React on the frontend and a backend Node.js with secure authentication mechanisms.

 ---